Unpredictable and Uniform RNG based on time of arrival using InGaAs Detectors: Time of arrival generators

 \subsection{Source of bias}

 To quantitatively evaluate the randomness of the raw data, we need to model the system carefully and figure out the facts that would introduce bias.
 There are a few major device imperfections to be examined. \begin{enumerate} \item The laser intensity needs to be constant.
 We have plotted the number of detections per $101 \mu s$ to validate that the average photon count statistics is uniform.
 If the average photon number is 0.1 for 100 ns and $10\,\mu s$ dead time of detector.
 There should be one detection every 10100 ns or 10 clicks in 101 $\,\mu s$.
-We take 100 samples of 1010$\,\mu s$ intervals, and validate the mean photon number. \item In a practical detector, the efficiency is never $100\,\%$ hence, we model this inefficiency by the transmittance $(t)$ of the beam splitter followed by a perfect detector.
-The beam splitter can transmit $t\mu T$ photons and reflect(\textbackslash absorb) $(1-t\mu T)$ photons.
-Equivalently, the average photon number $\mu T$ should be replaced by $\mu T\eta$. \item Detector dark counts are random clicks in absence of photons.
+We take 100 samples of 1010$\,\mu s$ intervals, and validate the mean photon number.

+\item Detector dark counts are random clicks in absence of photons.
 It will be interesting to analyze the effect of random noise from dark counts getting mixed with random numbers generated from arrival times of photons.
 In the experiment, the dark count rate is roughly $350-400$ cps.
 Compared to the detection count rate, the proportion of dark count is much less therefore, it is not possible to conclusively state whether it introduces bias or not. \item In one of our implementations, we have considered a dead time of $5\,\mu s$, in other, we have considered a dead time of $10\,\mu s$, which is far greater than the duration of external reference which is 100 ns (500 ns).
 The dead time can be considered as a drift \cite{Nie} and it does not affect the quality of random numbers. \item The probability for multi-photon emission from an attenuated CW laser is non-zero.
 If we consider detectors that can distinguish between multi-photon and single-photon then we can discard the multi-photon cases.
 This will reduce the bias in the output.
 However, we have considered the mean photon number much less than 1 and this would reduce the chances of multi-photon considerably. \end{enumerate}